m&a community logo

 spac

-This article will provide you with an overview of how a SPAC merger works and how it’s different from a traditional IPO.
-It also presents important statistics and explains why a SPAC merger can be risky for young and inexperienced investors.
+This article will provide you with an overview of how a SPAC merger works, how it’s different from a traditional IPO, and what happens to SPAC stock after the merger.
+It also presents important statistics and explains why a SPAC deal can be risky for young and inexperienced investors.

 What is a SPAC merger?

 A special purpose acquisition company (SPAC) is an entity with no commercial operations that completes an initial public offering (IPO) and becomes a public company.
-After that, a SPAC acquires or, more frequently, merges with an existing private company, bringing it to the public market.
+After that, a SPAC acquires or, more frequently, merges with an existing private company.
+The purpose of acquiring is to bring it to the public market.
 In such a way, an acquisition target avoids the traditional IPO process.

 Usually, SPACs don’t provide investors with information about the target companies they will acquire.
 Moreover, it’s common for a SPAC to be formed before a target firm is even selected.

-As a result, a SPAC is often described as a blank check company since investors provide funds to the SPAC without having any knowledge about the details of the merger.
+As a result, an SPAC is often described as a blank check company since investors provide funds to the SPAC without having any knowledge about the details of the merger.

 Note: M&A experts often compare SPAC with a reverse triangular merger by M&A experts due to its nature.